 Alan B. Miller has been a Trustee of the Trust since 1986.
-Mr. Alan Miller has been the Trust's Chairman of the Board and Chief Executive Officer since 1986 and President since February 2003.
+Mr. Alan Miller has been the Trust's Chairman of the Board and Chief Executive Officer since 1986 and President since February, 2003.
 Mr. Alan Miller has been Chairman of the Board and Chief Executive Officer of Universal Health Services, Inc. ("UHS") since 1978 and previously served as President until May, 2009.
 Prior thereto, he was President, Chairman of the Board and Chief Executive Officer of American Medicorp, Inc. As a result of his many years of experience, Mr. Miller provides expertise on the healthcare and hospital management industries.

 Marc D. Miller has been a Trustee of the Trust since 2008.
 He was appointed President of UHS in May, 2009 and prior thereto served as Senior Vice President and Co-Head of UHS's Acute Care Division since 2007.
 Mr. Marc Miller was elected as a Vice-President of UHS in 2005 and has served in various capacities related to UHS's acute care division since 2000.
+Additionally, Mr. Marc Miller serves as a member of the Board of Directors of Premier, Inc., a healthcare performance improvement alliance which contracts with UHS pursuant to a group purchasing agreement.
 Mr. Marc Miller provides expertise on the healthcare and hospital management industries.

 James E. Dalton, Jr. has been a Trustee of the Trust since 1997.
 He was Chairman of the Board of Signature Hospital Corporation from 2006-2012.
-Mr. Dalton was President, Chief Executive Officer and Director of Quorum Health Group, Inc. from 1990 to 2001.
+Mr. Dalton was President, Chief Executive Officer and Director of

+Quorum Health Group, Inc. from 1990 to 2001.
 He was President of Edinburgh Associates from 2001 to 2007 as well as a Director of US Oncology, Inc. until December 2010.
 Mr. Dalton has been a director of Select Medical Corp. since 2005.
 Mr. Dalton provides expertise on the hospital management industry.

 Miles L. Berger has been a Trustee of the Trust since 1998.
 He has been Chairman of the Board of Berger Management Services, LLC since 1999.
 Mr. Berger was a Trustee of Innkeepers Trust USA from 1993 until the sale of the company in 2007.
 He has been a member of the Board of Directors of Medallion Bank since 2002 and a Trustee of Chatham Lodging Trust since 2010.
-Mr. Berger provides expertise on business investments and real estate matters
+Mr. Berger provides expertise on business investments and real estate matters.